-Murder Mile True-Crime Podcast #32 - The Blackout Ripper Part Eight (The Early Life of The Blackout Ripper)
+Murder Mile UK True-Crime Podcast #32 - The Blackout Ripper Part Eight (The Early Life of The Blackout Ripper)

 Nominated BEST TRUE-CRIME PODCAST at British Podcast Awards 2018.
 Subscribe via iTunes, Podcast Addict, Podbean, Stitcher, Acast, Tune-In, Otto Radio, Spotify or Libsyn

 Episode Thirty-Two: The Blackout Ripper Part 8: In this episode, we dive into the life history of Gordon Frederick Cummins, a sadistic spree-killer who murdered four women (and attacked two others) in four days in London's West End, but here we ask who is he and why?

 CLICK HERE to download the Murder Mile podcast via iTunes and to receive the latest episodes, click "subscribe".
 You can listen to it now by clicking the green PLAY button on the embedded media player below.
 All transcribed versions are available in "Podcast Transcripts" (right)